-The 2019 Okotoks Local Transit Implementation Plan identified that a fixed-route public transit system will be implemented in the Town of Okotoks, which is currently operating as an on-demand system.
-Whether fixed-route or on-demand, Ridgemont will be able to easily accommodate public transit through the community along the collector road network with connections between 338 Ave E and 32 St E. The layout of the collector street network ensures adequate coverage for transit if regular service transit is provided to this area in the future.
+The 2019 Okotoks Local Transit Implementation Plan identified that a public transit system will be implemented in the Town of Okotoks, which is currently operating as an on-demand system.
+Ridgemont will be able to easily accommodate public transit through the community along the collector road network with connections between 338 Ave E and 32 St E. The layout of the collector street network ensures adequate coverage for transit if regular service transit is provided to this area in the future.
 Transit stops will be located near the multi-family sites and key community destinations such as the commercial retail area and the Holy Trinity Academy and St. James Church.

 Although the internal street network of Ridgemont has been designed to accommodate future transit service, a more comprehensive plan identifying the future stop locations and routes would be needed prior to implementation.
-A conceptual route and potential stop locations have been identified on Figure 36, but may be subject to change depending on the Towns ultimate transit routing.